MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

     }
 ```

-And then we can test our tool's arguments in various combinations against the expected terminal output.
+Now we can test our tool's arguments in various combinations against the expected terminal output.
 For example:

 ```swift
 func test_list_directoriesAndHidden() throws {